Did you know that one out of eight women will be diagnosed with breast cancer in her lifetime?

 Being obese or overweight – your risk increases if you have already gone through menopause

-Taking combined hormone replacement therapy – it also increases the risk that cancer will be detected at a more advanced stage
+Taking combined HRT or hormone replacement therapy – taking HRT will heighten the risk of cancer detection at its more advanced stage.

 There is still good news.
 The survival rates for breast cancer have also gone up.
 Almost two out of every three women with breast cancer now survive the disease beyond 20 years, compared to less than half in the 1990s.
 While you cannot prevent cancer in most cases, you can take proactive steps about your health.
 If you have any questions, feel free to get in touch with us at Breast Reconstruction Associates, your Dallas breast reconstruction experts.